joelstrohmeier/website/src/blog/service-design-and-accessibility.md

 ---

-layout: blog_detail.njk
+layout: base.njk
 title: Accessible service design
 date: 2023-12-14
 description: Accessible service design - collected thoughts
+tags: post
 ---

 # Accessible service design &mdash; some thoughts

 Accessibility continues to be addressed as an afterthought for many organisations.
 So, i'd like to take a look at its role in service design and how it affects the design and build of 'good services'.

+This blog assumes (apologies!) you understand what the Web Content Accessibility Guidelines are.
+If that's not the case, please take a look at:

 ## Defining service design